Who is the world’s youngest judge?

 What is the difference between a Justice of the Peace in Indiana and Massachusetts?

-In Indiana in 1974, a Justice of the Peace was a local trial judge with power over civil and criminal cases.
-In Massachusetts, a Justice of the Peace is a ceremonial officiant.
-The duties are limited to performing marriages, administering oaths, taking acknowledgments, taking depositions, and calling certain meetings.
-A Massachusetts JP has no power to hear or decide cases.
+In Indiana in 1974, a Justice of the Peace was a local trial judge with authority over civil and criminal cases.
+In Massachusetts, a Justice of the Peace holds a nonadjudicative office.
+Its powers are limited to performing marriages when designated, administering oaths, taking acknowledgments, taking depositions, and calling certain meetings.
+An ordinary commission confers no authority to hear or decide cases.

 How could Guinness World Records correct the record?